 Emeritus Professor Erle Kauffman has been awarded The Paleontological Society’s 2014 Medal

 The Paleontological Society’s medal is presented to a person whose eminence is based on advancement of knowledge in paleontology.
-Erle will receive the medal at the Society’s annual meeting which will be held in conjunction with the GSA annual meeting in Vancouver.
+Erle received the medal at the Society’s annual meeting which was held in conjunction with the GSA annual meeting in Vancouver.

 The 2014 edition of the Hoosier Geologic Record is now online!